spidersouris/ahk-scripts/README.md

 ## Running scripts

 Scripts are made available individually so that you can pick and choose which ones you want to use.
 To run a script, simply download the `.ahk` file and run it with AutoHotkey.
-You can also add it to your startup folder on Windows to run it on startup (use Windows + R → `shell:startup` to access it).
+You can also add it to your startup folder on Windows to run it on startup (Windows + <kbd>R</kbd> → `shell:startup` to access it).

 ## Merging scripts with `merge_ahk.py`